Father John Hugo, page header

 CASTLE OF GRACE WEBSITE

 In 1950, Fr.
 John J. Hugo compiled four separate articles into the book Nature and the Supernatural: A Defense of the Evangelic Ideal.
 He had written these articles to defend the doctrine contained in his book Applied Christianity, which in turn contained the doctrine that undergirded a retreat developed by Fr.
 Onesimus Lacouture, a French-Canadian Jesuit.
-This retreat has garnered increasing interest in recent years because of its connection to Dorothy Day, who co-founded with Peter Maurin the Catholic Worker.
+This retreat has garnered increasing interest in recent years because of its connection to Dorothy Day, who co-founded, with Peter Maurin, the Catholic Worker.